-Florida International University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award baccalaureate, masters, educational specialist, and doctorate degrees.
-Degree-granting institutions also may offer credentials such as certificates and diplomas at approved degree levels.
+Florida International University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate, baccalaureate, masters, specialist, and doctoral degrees.
+Florida International University also may offer credentials such as certificates and diplomas at approved degree levels.
 FIU is reaffirmed every ten years by the SACSCOC.

 The purpose of the site is to serve as a centralized hub to access all of the resources needed to understand FIU’s accreditation process and documentation as laid out by the Office of Academic Planning and Accountability.